H-deep/Trans-SVSR/README.md

 ```

 # Testing #
-First create the resting dataset.
+First create the testing dataset.

 ## Creating the test set ##

-1. Put the test set in the dollowing path:
+1. Put the downloaded test videos in the dollowing path:

 `data/raw_test/`